named-data/mini-ndn/docs/GETTING-STARTED.md

 ## Running MiniNDN-WiFi

-In MiniNDN-WiFi, We can emulate a wireless network with Access Points (APs), Ad Hoc Network and Mobile Ad Hoc Network.
+In MiniNDN-WiFi, We can emulate a wireless network with Access Points (APs), ad hoc network or mobile ad hoc network.

 We can use the two default configuration file for topology in directory ndnwifi_utils/topologies/: `singleap-topology.conf`, 'adhoc-topology.conf'.
+We can also use customized topology.

-type:
+Based on the two topology file, a WiFI network with one AP, ad hoc network or mobile ad hoc network will be created when you type the following command:

-    sudo minindn
+    sudo minindn --wifi [--adhoc] [--manet]

-A full list of options can be printed by using:
+A full list of other options can be printed by using:

-    sudo minindn --help
+    sudo minindn --wifi --help

-To run Mini-NDN with a topology file, provide the filename as the first argument:
+To run MiniNDN-WiFi with a customized topology file, provide the filename as the first argument:

-    sudo minindn my-topology.conf
+    sudo minindn --wifi my-topology.conf

 During set up, the list of nodes in the network will be listed as they are initialized:

-    *** Adding hosts:
+*** Adding hosts and stations:

-    a b c d
+sta1 sta2 sta3 sta4

 After set up, the command-line interface (CLI) will display a prompt.

-    mini-ndn>
+    minindn-wifi>

 To interact with a node, first type the node's name and then the command to be executed:

-    mini-ndn> a echo "Hello, world!"
+    minindn-wifi> sta1 echo "Hello, world!"
     Hello, world!

-To see the status of the forwarder on the node:
+To see the status of the forwarder NFD on the node:

-    mini-ndn> a nfdc status report
+    minindn-wifi> sta1 nfdc status report

-To see the status of routing on the node:
+Assume that we have created an ad hoc network with 4 nodes.
+We can use NDN's tools to test running.
+Please see the detail explanation [ndn-tools] (https://github.com/named-data/ndn-tools)

-    mini-ndn> a nlsrc status
+To move a node to the specified posit

-To exit Mini-NDN, type `quit` in the CLI:
+To exit MiniNDN-WiFi, type `quit` in the CLI:

-    mini-ndn> quit
+    minindn-wifi> quit

 For a more in depth explanation of the CLI, please see the [Mininet Walkthrough](http://mininet.org/walkthrough/).